-Performance Indicators for Feature Condition Attribute Attribute rationale and other comments Specified limits A1.
+Performance In Performance Indicators for Feature Condition Attribute Attribute rationale and other comments Specified limits A1.
 Density of larval webs Larval web density in a 'good' year for marsh fritillary has been identified as a measurable performance indicator of the population.
 During peaks in the population cycle a density of 200 webs per hectare of suitable habitat is an appropriate target to set as defining favourable condition for strong populations.
 Wide fluctuations in abundance occur, with dramatic crashes in population size occurring every ten years or so.
 Recovery from these crashes may take 4 or 5 yrs.
 Upper limit: not required Lower limit: in one year in six the number of larval webs is estimated to be 200 per hectare of Good Condition habitat.
-Performance In dicators for Factors Affecting the Feature Factor F1.
-Extent and quality of the marshy grassland as habitat for marsh fritillary The marsh fritillary is a highly localised and sedentary butterfly that inhabits unimproved Molinia grassland in the lowlands.
+Performance In dicators for Factors Affecting the Feature and quality of the marshy grassland as habitat for marsh fritillary unimproved Molinia grassland in the lowlands.
 It has an annual life-cycle and feeds as a larva on Succisa pratensis , especially on large-leaved plants that are growing amongst vegetation that is between 10 and 20 cms tall in late summer/autumn.
 The larvae over winter communally amongst litter in such situations and the shelter provided by leaf litter and tussocks is considered to be important.
-Approximately 50 ha of habitat is required to maintain the population in the long-term, with at least 10ha is good condition.
+Approximately 50 ha of habitat is required to maintain the population in the Available marshy grassland, including: 8 hectares of Good Condition marsh fritillary habitat Within Areas 1, 2, 3 and 4 50% of the vegetation long-term, with at least 10ha is good condition.
 Not all is expected to be within the SAC.
 The operational limits reflect the minimum contribution of the Blaen Cynon SAC towards the favourable conservation status of the species in the Hirwaun/ Penderyn area.
-Definition of Good Condition marsh fritillary habitat Grassland, with Molinia abundant where, for at least 80% of sampling points, the vegetation height is within the range of 10 to 20 cm (when measured using a Boorman's disc) and Succisa pratensis is present within a 1 m radius.
+Definition of Good Condition marsh fritillary habitat Grassland, with Molinia abundant where, for at least 80% of sampling points, the vegetation height is within the range of 10 to 20 cm (when measured using a Boorman's disc) and Succisa pratensis is present within meets the following criteria: Within a 50cm radius: Molinia is present AND The cover of Succisa is 10% or greater AND a 1 m radius.
 Scrub (>0.5 metres tall) covers no more than 10% of area Definition of Suitable marshy grassland Stands of grassland where Succisa pratensis is present at lower frequencies but still widely distributed (>5% of sampling points) throughout the habitat patch and in which scrub (>0.5 metre tall) covers no more than 25% of area.
-Alternatively, Succisa may be present at high density in close-cropped swards.
-Operational Limits 20 hectares of Available marshy grassland, including: 8 hectares of Good Condition marsh fritillary habitat Within Areas 1, 2, 3 and 4 50% of the vegetation meets the following criteria: Within a 50cm radius: Molinia is present AND The cover of Succisa is 10% or greater AND The vegetation height is between 10-20cm when measured using a Boorman's disc.
+Alternatively, Succisa may be present at high density in close-cropped swards. [note: Available habitat is the total of Good Condition and Suitable habitat] The vegetation height is between 10-20cm when measured using a Boorman's disc.
 AND The cover of Juncus spp. does not exceed 50%